 Van Gogh Brushstrokes

-When we examine the brushstroke technique from the painting in question, it is very similar to the brushstroke technique and method of Vincent’s earlier works.
+The brushstroke technique from the painting in question is very similar to the brushstroke technique and method of Vincent’s earlier works.

-Take a closer look at some of Vincent’s brush strokes below, and compare them to that of the painting in question.
-Vincent painted fast, which is almost certainly reflected in the image on the right.
+Please look at some of Vincent’s brush strokes below, and compare them to the painting in question.
+Vincent painted rapidly, with great zest and vigor, which is almost certainly reflected in the image to the right.

-Some of the brush swirls on the painting in question are almost identical to that of View of Paris as seen below, while others are reminiscent of his short brush strokes followed with a swish as in Hill of Montmarte with Stone Quarry.
+As seen below, some brush swirls on the painting in question are almost identical to that of View of Paris, while others are reminiscent of his short brush strokes followed with a swish as in Hill of Montmartre with Stone Quarry.
 (They also resemble works Vincent painted with Anton Kerssemakers.)